 Chelsea has been dancing since the age of four and grew up in the South San Francisco Bay Area.
 She is trained in ballet, pointe, hip hop, lyrical, contemporary, modern, jazz, and tap.
 Chelsea has been a member of multiple adult performance companies and frequently attends local dance classes to maintain her craft.
 She has danced competitively throughout the state of California and has choreographed numerous pieces for children and adults.
 Chelsea has been instructing children’s dance classes for over 15 years.
 She has a Bachelors degree in Psychology, a minor in Dance Studies, and a Masters degree in Early Childhood Special Education.
 She is also certified in Autism Movement Therapy.

-Chelsea has experience working with individuals with disabilities as a respite caregiver, a developmental interventionist, and an Autism SDC preschool teacher.
-She currently serves as the Director of Behavioral Services at a local school for individuals on the Autism spectrum.
+Chelsea has experience working with individuals with disabilities as a respite caregiver, a developmental interventionist, and a special education teacher.
+She has served as the Director of Behavioral Services at a local school for individuals on the Autism spectrum and is currently a clinical director for a behavioral health agency.
 As a professional in both the educational and performing arts fields, Chelsea is dedicated to uniting people of all abilities through creative outlets and artistic expression.

 Board of Directors